NeurodataWithoutBorders/aqnwb/README.md

 cmake --build build --config Release
 ```

+Note, if you are using custom installs of HDF5 or BOOST that are not being detected
+automatically by cmake, you can specify `HDF5_ROOT` and `BOOST_ROOT` variables to
+point to install directories of HDF5 and BOOST respectively.

 ## Install

 Here is the command for installing the release mode artifacts with a